viamrobotics/docs/docs/tutorials/projects/robot-babysitter.md

 ---
-title: "Create a robot babysitter"
+title: "Use ML and a webcam to entertain with bedtime songs"
-linkTitle: "Robot Babysitter"
+linkTitle: "Bedtime Songs Bot"
 weight: 60
 type: "docs"
 tags: ["mac", "app", "board", "webcam", "camera", "ml", "machine learning", "babysitter"]
 description: "Create a robot babysitter with a webcam and machine learning."
-# images: ["/tutorials/img/tipsy/tipsy-preview.gif"]
+images: ["/tutorials/img/robot-babysitter/robot_babysitter.png"]
 videoAlt: "A demonstration of the singing robot babysitter is taking place in an office.
 The author, Tess, holds up brightly colored puzzle pieces in front of the camera of a Macbook laptop.
 As the webcam on the laptop recognizes the puzzle pieces, different songs start to play on the speakers of the computer."
 webmSrc: "/tutorials/img/robot-babysitter/robot_babysitter.webm"
 mp4Src: "/tutorials/img/robot-babysitter/robot_babysitter.mp4"